ljaaskela/strata/README.md

 Velk is designed to be built as a shared library (DLL on Windows, .so on Linux).
 All runtime implementations live inside the shared library, while consumers only depend on public headers containing abstract interfaces and header-only templates.
 This means the internal implementation can evolve without recompiling consumer code, multiple modules can share a single type registry and object factory, and ABI compatibility is maintained through stable virtual interfaces.

+Velk is the foundation for [velk-platform](https://github.com/ljaaskela/velk-platform), a GPU-accelerated 3D/UI framework.

 ```cpp
 // Define an interface
 class IWidget : public Interface<IWidget> {